-Students who take one or more virtual classes on a part-time or full-time basis must complete assignments according to the keep pace with the pace chart for each virtual class during the 28-day grace period.
-Students who fail to keep maintain pace will be at risk of being withdrawn from the class or classes at the conclusion of the 28-day grace period.
+Students who take one or more virtual classes on a part-time or full-time basis must complete assignments according to the pace chart for each virtual class during the 28-day grace period.
+Students who fail to maintain pace will be at risk of being withdrawn from the class or classes at the conclusion of the 28-day grace period.
 A full-time student who remains in the full-time program past the 28-day grace period must remain in the program until the end of the semester or transfer to Home Education unless the student moves out of district or withdraws to go to private school.